-LEAP seminars incorporate NCTM's Eight Effective Teaching Practices in order to support teachers in designing and implementing learning experiences that enable all students to grapple with and master complex mathematical skills and concepts.
+Essential Practice Examples This practice aligns with Instructional Practice Guide (IPG) Core Action 2: Employ instructional practices that allow all students to learn the content of the lesson.
+Deop Seminar Examples LEAP seminars incorporate NCTM's Eight Effective Teaching Practices in order to support teachers in designing and implementing learning experiences that enable all students to grapple with and master complex mathematical skills and concepts.
+For example, the learning experience: Includes explanations, representations, and/or examples to make the content of the lesson explicit Includes opportunities for students to share, discuss, and justify their mathematical reasoning through discourse Supports and promotes variation in solution methods to strengthen students' understanding of the content and mathematical structures Ensure progress toward approaches and reasoni Use the mathematical g decisions during instruct a cals to guide lesson planning and reflection and make in-the-moment tion is that make the mathematics more visible and accessible for student For example, grade 1-5 learning experiences include tasks and activities that: • Develop students' number sense and fluency with basic operations • Build foundational algebraic thinking skills • Develop students' conceptual understanding of foundational mathematics concepts • Orient students to understanding and manipulating data • Have students apply understanding of geometric properties • Familiarize students with the structural elements of equations Use the mathematics go decisions during instruct Introduce forms of repre- understanding esentation that can be useful to students in demonstrating their Is that make the mathematics more visible and accessible for student For example, grade 6-12 learning experiences include tasks and activities that: Have students apply previous understandings of basic operations to increasingly complex mathematical scenarios Require solving real-world problems using, or by developing, expressions, equations, or functions Generate sophisticated inferences about and from data Feature the integration of algebraic and geometric concepts Have students manipulate both irrational and rational numbers Leverage mathematical reasoning to build statistical models and evaluate probability Science Conte ent-Specific Examples 1

-For example, the learning experience: Includes explanations, representations, and/or examples to make the content of the lesson explicit Includes opportunities for students to share, discuss, and justify their mathematical reasoning through discourse Supports and promotes variation in solution methods to strengthen students' understanding of the content and mathematical structures K-8 LEAP seminars feature the following core instructional practices: Ensure progress towards mathematical goals by making explicit connections to student approaches and reasoning Use the mathematical goals to guide lesson planning and reflection and make in-the-moment decisions during instruction Ask intentional questions that make the mathematics more visible and accessible for student examination and discussion For example, grade 1-5 learning experiences include tasks and activities that: Develop students' number sense and fluency with basic operations Build foundational algebraic thinking skills Develop students' conceptual understanding of foundational mathematics concepts Orient students to understanding and manipulating data Have students apply understanding of geometric properties Familiarize students with the structural elements of equations Grade 9-12 LEAP seminars feature the following core instructional practices: Use the mathematics goals to guide lesson planning and reflection and to make in-the-moment decisions during instruction Introduce forms of representation that can be useful to students in demonstrating their understanding Ask intentional questions that make the mathematics more visible and accessible for student examination and discussion For example, grade 6-12 learning experiences include tasks and activities that: Have students apply previous understandings of basic operations to increasingly complex mathematical scenarios Require solving real-world problems using, or by developing, expressions, equations, or functions Generate sophisticated inferences about and from data Feature the integration of algebraic and geometric concepts Have students manipulate both irrational and rational numbers Leverage mathematical reasoning to build statistical models and evaluate probability Science Content-Specific Examples Essential Practice Examples This practice aligns with the Implications of the Vision of the Framework and the Guide to Implementing the Next Generation Science Standards (NGSS).
+Essential Practice Examples This practice aligns with the Implications of the Vision of the Framework and the Guide to Implementing the Next Generation Science Standards (NGSS).
 Deop Seminar Examples In addition to the planning and application time provided in every seminar, some LEAP seminars focus on specific research-based practices for structuring science learning or develop specific strategies for making science content clear and accessible to all students.
-For example, the learning experience includes tasks and activities that: Enable students to make sense of scientific phenomena or to design solutions to problems using specific elements of the three dimensions of the NGSS (Science &amp; Engineering Practices, Crosscutting Concepts, and Disciplinary Core Ideas) Are structured around students conducting investigations, solving problems, and engaging in discussions with teacher guidance Feature students in constructing and using scientific models to describe, explain, predict, or control natural phenomena Encourage students to create journals, reports, posters, or presentations that explain conclusions Have students read high-quality texts from multiple sources (science-related magazines, journal articles, and web-based resources) LEAP seminars feature the following core instructional practices: Sequence instruction centered on course-specific anchoring phenomena Plan NGSS-aligned lessons using the 5E learning cycle and instructional model Use decision guides to support students in making strategic use of digital media in presentations For example, the teacher: Supports students in accessing facts and terminology, as needed, while they develop explanations and design solutions supported by evidence-based arguments and reasoning Encourages the connection of discrete concepts to unifying organizational structures Provides accessibility supports so that all students can engage in sophisticated science and engineering practices
+For example, the learning experience includes tasks and activities that: Enable students to make sense of scientific phenomena or to design solutions to problems using specific elements of the three dimensions of the NGSS (Science &amp; Engineering Practices, Crosscutting Concepts, and Disciplinary Core Ideas) Are structured around students conducting investigations, solving problems, and engaging in discussions with teacher guidance Feature students discussing open-ended questions that focus on evidence and claims Support students in constructing and using scientific models to describe, explain, predict, or control natural phenomena Encourage students to create journals, reports, posters, or presentations that explain conclusions Have students read high-quality texts from multiple sources (science-related magazines, journal articles, and web-based resources) Sequence instructionPlan NGSS-aligned less e following core instructional practices: centered on course-specific anchoring phenomena ssons using the 5E learning cycle and instructional model o support students in making strategic use of digital media in For example, the teacher: Supports students in accessing facts and terminology, as needed, while they develop explanations and design solutions supported by evidence-based arguments and reasoning Encourages the connection of discrete concepts to unifying organizational structures Provides accessibility supports so that all students can engage in sophisticated science and engineering practices